 Zur Wache = Guard

-Temperament: German Shepherd Dogs are highly territorial, making them among the least likely of breeds to run away from a fight.
+German Shepherds are highly territorial, making them among the least likely of breeds to run away from a fight.
 They are not friendly towards strangers and will stop unwanted visitors.
 The German Shepherd Dog gets along fine with children and other animals, provided proper socialization has taken place, but does not prefer the companionship of other dogs.

-Training: German Shepherd Dogs are eager pupils and are quick to learn new tricks.
+German Shepherds are eager pupils and are quick to learn new tricks.
 They are most responsive to their owner’s voice.
 The German Shepherd Dog’s versatility makes them suitable for a wide variety of activities including dog sports.

-Activity: German Shepherd Dogs are happiest when doing some type of work, such as agility, obedience, or police trials.
+German Shepherds are happiest when doing some type of work, such as agility, obedience, or police trials.
 Over-exercising when young can cause damage to growing bones, joints, and muscles.
 The German Shepherd Dog prefers a yard to play in, but can tolerate life in an apartment if sufficient exercise is provided.